-Freshman Orientation is limited to students.
-However, there is a Parent Orientation designed so that you can learn about the University and assist your student in their transition to college.
+Freshman Orientation is limited to students; however, there is a Parent Orientation designed for you to learn about the University and about how to assist your student in their transition to college.
 The program will assist you in understanding the transition issues your student will be experiencing, provide practical suggestions for supporting your student's success, and answer your questions about financial aid, housing, activities, and other resources on campus.
 It will also allow you to meet your student's Dean, the administrators, and participate in a campus tour.

 Parent Orientation is optional, however, we do encourage parents to come if possible.